Carolyn Ainslie, vice president for finance and treasurer

 DEBARRED, SUSPENDED OR EXCLUDED SUPPLIERS

-Prior to contacting a supplier to purchase commonly used equipment, departments should review the Surplus Program web listing to manage demand, avoid unnecessary purchases and to limit quantities ordered.
+Prior to contacting a supplier to purchase commonly used equipment, departments should review the Resource Recovery Program web listing to manage demand, avoid unnecessary purchases and to limit quantities ordered.
 Federally funded project contracts require that the Surplus Program be considered prior to acquiring new equipment.
-The Surplus Program provides an inventory of and access to underutilized equipment that is available for repurposing within the University.
-The Surplus Program is an excellent source for common equipment such as filing cabinets and office furniture.
+The Resource Recovery Program provides an inventory of and access to underutilized equipment that is available for repurposing within the University.
+The Resource Recovery Program is an excellent source for common equipment such as filing cabinets and office furniture.

 The University provides many goods and services on campus for less than an individual order placed off-campus would cost - for example: restaurant services, communications, and media services.
 University services should be considered as a first source for the purchase of goods and services.
 If the Purchasing Department receives a requisition for an item available through University services, the buyer may forward to requisition to the appropriate service organization or require the department to place an order that can be processed.